Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Abstract

 \section{Abstract}

-We present a novel approach to the automatic synthesis of recursive programs from mixed-quantifier first-order logic properties.
-Our approach uses Skolemization to reduce the mixed-quantifier synthesis problem to a $\forall^*$-synthesis problem, synthesizing witness-generating functions for introduced Skolem symbols alongside the target program.
-We tackle $\forall^*$-synthesis using a sketching-based, enumerative, counterexample-guided approach.
+We present a novel approach for the synthesis of recursive programs from mixed-quantifier first-order logic properties.
+We solve this problem using a sketching-based, enumerative, counterexample-guided approach.
 Our algorithm learns syntactic constraints from counterexamples to prune the candidate space and employs a prophylactic pruning technique to avoid enumerating invalid candidates altogether.
-We evaluate our technique on 42 benchmarks, demonstrating that both counterexample generalization and prophylactic pruning significantly improve performance.
+We implement our technique in a tool called \toolname and evaluate it on a suite of 60 benchmarks.
+We demonstrate that both counterexample generalization and prophylactic pruning significantly improve performance. \toolname solves 59/60 benchmarks, while variants of \toolname without counterexample generalization or prophylactic pruning solve fewer benchmarks.
+The only other tool that can handle mixed-quantifier specifications does not support sketching, so a direct comparison is not possible.
+This prior tool solves 12/60 benchmarks.